 The initial public offering price of our common stock is substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after giving effect to this offering and the concurrent private placement to an affiliate of Celgene.
 To the extent shares are issued under outstanding options, you will incur further dilution.
-Based on an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$10.99 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the concurrent private placement at the assumed initial public offering price.
-In addition, purchasers of common stock in this offering will have contributed approximately 36% of the aggregate price paid by all purchasers of our stock but will own only approximately 17% of our common stock outstanding after this offering and the concurrent private placement.
+Based on the initial public offering price of \$18.00 per share, you will experience immediate dilution of \$13.13 per share, representing the difference between our pro forma net tangible book value per share after giving effect to this offering and the concurrent private placement at the initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 44% of the aggregate price paid by all purchasers of our stock but will own only approximately 20% of our common stock outstanding after this offering and the concurrent private placement.